 (8) Camping on the capitol grounds is prohibited.

-(9) Smoking within the capitol buildings is prohibited.
+(9) Smoking or vaping tobacco or electronic nicotine delivery systems, including but not limited to e-cigarettes, within the capitol buildings is prohibited.

 (11) Attire - full attire, including shirts and shoes or comparable footwear, are required within the capitol buildings.